Karthikr32/bookmyride/README.md

 #### 📝 Description
-This API allows a Management/Admin user to change their account password securely.
-After login and profile updates, admins are required to update their system-generated password to a personal, secure password.
+This API allows a **Management/Admin user** to securely change their account password, replacing any **system-generated credentials** with a personal, strong password.
+It validates the currently authenticated admin via **JWT**, **verifies the old password**, and enforces robust password rules for the new password.
+Only the updated fields are modified, and the password change is timestamped for auditing purposes.
+By combining authentication, **role-based access control**, and secure credential checks, the endpoint ensures that only the rightful admin can update their password while preventing unauthorized or token-only attacks, providing a reliable and auditable mechanism for maintaining account security.

-Key highlights:
+**Key Highlights:**

  - Validates the authenticated admin user before making any updates.
  - Even though the user is **authenticated**, this API performs a **second-level credential verification** using Spring Security to ensure the old password is correct.